Ruth L. Formosa Ventura

 1995 – 2009: Family Therapy Service (FTS), Appogg, Foundation for Social Welfare Services

-During the period of 2004 to 2007, I was Co-ordinator of the Family Therapy Service.
-During the year 2003 I was promoted Senior Practitioner.
+During the period of 2003 to 2007, I was a Senior Practitioner and Co-ordinator of the Family Therapy Service.

-As part of my role I attended to administrative duties, supported staff professional and personal development, supervised university undergraduate students on clinical placements and other colleagues within the agency as well as managed caseload and clinical practice.
+During this engagement, I supported staff professional and personal development, supervised university undergraduate students on clinical placements and other colleagues within the agency as well as managed caseload and clinical practice.

-2004 – 2009: Clinical Supervisor to university students reading a degree in psychology, school counsellor, social workers at the Foundation for Social Welfare Services, counsellors and trainee counsellors at Cana Movement (a voluntary Catholic organization offering counselling to families and couples).
+2004 – 2009: Clinical Supervisor to university students reading a degree in psychology; social workers at the Foundation for Social Welfare Services; counsellors and trainee counsellors at Cana Movement (a voluntary Catholic organization offering counselling to families and couples) and school counsellors as part of my private practice.

 RELEVANT TEACHING EXPERIENCE